Table of Contents

 - the Create button from the side navigation

-- the More Actions button on a client’s profile
+- the Create button on a client’s profile

 - the Convert to Job button on an approved quote

-- On requests, select the More Actions button, then select Convert to job
+- On requests, select the More button, then select Convert to job

 Select a client and add job details